sanity-io/preview-kit/packages/preview-kit/README.md

 #### `encodeSourceMap`

 Accepts `"auto"`, the default, or a `boolean`.
 Controls when to encode the content source map into strings using `@vercel/stega` encoding.
 When `"auto"` is used a best-effort environment detection is used to see if the environment is a Vercel Preview deployment.
-Most of the time it works out of the box, but in some scenarios and some frameworks it might be necessary to run custom logic, equivalent to:
+On a different hosting provider, or in local development, configure this option to make sure it is only enabled in non-production deployments.

 ```tsx
 import { createClient } from '@sanity/preview-kit/client'